 We are fascinated by bears.
 But do we know what bears are all about?
 How many different types of bears are there?
 Let’s explore the enthralling world of bears.
 Bears are carnivoran mammals that belong to the Ursidae family.
 They are doglike carnivorans or caniforms.

 While only eight bear species are extant, they inhabit a wide range of habitats across the Northern Hemisphere and to a lesser extent the Southern Hemisphere.
 You can find bears in Asia, Europe, South America, and North America.

 Modern types of bears are distinguished by their large bodies, long snouts, stocky legs, short tails, plantigrade paws, five nonretractile claws, and shaggy hair.

-When it comes to diet, bears have a diverse preference.
+When it comes to diet, bears have diverse preferences.
 For instance, polar bears are carnivorous, for the most part, while the giant pandas’ diet is mostly bamboo.
 Other species are omnivorous.

 Bears are characteristically solitary animals, with exception of mothers with cubs and courting individuals.
 They may be nocturnal or diurnal and they have exceptional senses of hearing, sight, and smell.

 Don’t let bears’ awkward gait and heavy build fool you, they are skillful climbers, swimmers, and runners.
 Since prehistoric times, humans have hunted bears for their fur and meat.

 They have also been used in entertainment, for instance, trained to dance.
 In modern times, many types of bears are under pressure due to humans encroaching on and degrading their habits and illicit trade of bear parts, for instance, the bile bear market in Asia.